 East Bend Library, 62080 Dean Swift Rd.

 In this workshop, you will make your own one-page comic that highlights a medical experience that affected you as a patient, caregiver, or medical professional.
 This workshop will help you tell your story, which can be a path towards personal healing, helping others understand a condition, or showing a new perspective on a healthcare experience.
 This class is accessible to all skill levels since we will use simple shapes to create drawings and tell stories in our own voices.
 The first two hours will be workshop, and the last hour will be optional studio time for participants to continue working on their projects with support from Eroyn.

 Eroyn Franklin has been making comics for the last decade and has written many short works and two graphic novels, Detained and Another Glorious Day at the Nothing Factory.
 She sees stories and images, not as two separate parts, but elements that are intrinsically tied and act as one language.
 She learned this language from her sister, Tory Franklin, who is also a visual storyteller and a vital influence.
 They grew up blending their personal and creative worlds–so homes became art venues, friendships turned into collectives, and arts organizing led Eroyn to co-found Short Run Seattle, an arts nonprofit.
 That fundamental belief in intertwining community and art drove her to seek collaborations with her partner, sister, and many friends.
 Whether making things alone or in tandem, she moves fluidly between mediums and sizes ranging from miniature books to public art.

 You can also hear from Eroyn and the other February AiR at our public Open Studios event on February 24.
-Click here for more info.Tags: 2018, Artists in Residence, Central Oregon, Deschutes Public Library, Events, Public Event, writing
+Click here for more info.Tags: 2018, Artists in Residence, Central Oregon, Deschutes Public Library, Events, past, Public Event, writing